scotentSD/insights/_docs/Content/99-location-matters.md

 ---
 ## Summary
 - 47% of Small grants and 48% of Large grants go to businesses based in Glasgow, Edinburgh or Aberdeen
-- These areas house 68% of teh population.
+- These areas house 68% of the population.
 - The report that quotes these figures is suggesting that Cities get "More" than there fair share, but a cursory look at stats does not support this.

 ```